PyMailGUI — Email Without the Evil

 This section provides points on installing, launching, configuring, and using the program itself.
 The shortest version of this story is that to use PyMailGUI, you'll:

-PyMailGUI runs the same on Mac OS X, Windows, and Linux.
+PyMailGUI runs the same on macos, Windows, and Linux.
 It's distributed in both self-contained "frozen" app and executable formats, as well as complete source code, available from this site.
-If you consider yourself more user of software than developer of software you probably want one of the standalone formats for each platform you work on.
+If you consider yourself more user of software than developer of software you may prefer one of the standalone formats for each platform you work on, though the source-code package is portable and may be more recent.
 In more detail, the tradeoffs are these:

 The frozen packages run on just one platform each, but mesh best with your computer's GUI, require no additional installs, and are immune to changes in other installed software.

-The source-code package requires a separate Python install on each platform you wish to run it on, but the code itself runs on all PyMailGUI platforms, and supports both inspection and changes.
+The source-code package requires a separate Python install on each platform you wish to use, but the code itself runs on all PyMailGUI platforms, may have new upgrades that other packages lack, and supports both inspection and changes.

-In other words, unless you plan on spelunking though the program's code, one of the frozen packages are probably your best bet.
+In other words, unless you plan on spelunking though the program's code or require the latest enhancements, one of the frozen packages are probably your best bet.

 After installing PyMailGUI per the above, your next step is to configure your email accounts—the topic of the next section.